pomerium/documentation/content/docs/guides/kubernetes-dashboard.md

 This tutorial covers:

-- Deploying [Kubernetes Dashboard] using [Helm]
+- Deploying [Kubernetes Dashboard]
 - Establishing secure Kubernetes Dashboard access through Pomerium

 ## Before You Begin

 This guide builds off of existing articles and guides.
-It assumes you have deployed Pomerium to your cluster using our Helm charts, configured a certificate solution like [cert-manager], and set up secure access to the Kubernetes API.
+It assumes you have deployed Pomerium to your cluster (see our [Kubernetes Quickstart] doc), configured a certificate solution like [cert-manager], and set up secure access to the Kubernetes API.
 Follow the instructions in these pages before you continue:

 - [Kubernetes Quickstart]
 - [Securing Kubernetes]